ejparnell/intro-to-mongodb/README.md

 load('./bin/create.js')
 ```

-If successful, we should get back a `true` in the terminal.
+If successful, we should see a `true` in the terminal.

 Since the second param is optional, we can leave it off and pass in an array of objects representing the documents we want to insert.
 Notice that the last document is missing the `rank` field/value pair.
 Since MongoDB does not require us to predefine a schema for our documents in a collection, they can differ in field/value pairs.